EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 resource extraction to
 processing stages and, ultimately, to final demand [@Rocco:2016; @Guevara:2017; @Heun:2018].
-The PSUT framework succinctly describes the flow of energy carriers ("products" in PSUT terminology) among energy conversion machines
+We chose the PSUT framework as the data format for the `R` packages, because it succinctly describes the flow of energy carriers ("products" in PSUT terminology) among energy conversion machines
-("industries" in PSUT terminology) with a set of six matrices described in the following table.
+("industries" in PSUT terminology) via a set of six matrices described in the following table.

 | Matrix      | rows x columns     | Name                           | Description                                              |
 |:------------|:-------------------|:-------------------------------|:---------------------------------------------------------|